Notifications Guide

 Keep Templates Clean

-• Include essential info: streamer, game, link
+• Include essential info: streamer name, game, and link

 • Use emojis sparingly